 You are here

-Assessment and Economic Valuation of Coastal Protection Services Provided by Mangroves - Jamaica
+Assessment and Economic Valuation of Coastal Protection Services Provided by Mangroves in Jamaica

 This activity will undertake the following components:

-- Estimate the coastal protection services provided by mangroves, including an economic value
+- Estimate the coastal protection services provided by mangroves, including as an economic value;

 - Conduct a cost-effectiveness analysis, comparing different coastal protection measures and associated co-benefits.